 - Bicycle Registration Bicycle registration is required under California law and university policy.
 The registration process is outlined at http://dps.usc.edu/services/bikes/.
-Following submission of the online registration form, registrants may pick up their license decal on the following business day at the Department of Public Safety station.
+Following submission of the online registration form, registrants may pick up their license decal on the following business day at the DPS station.
 Registrants must bring their USC identification and a copy of their registration receipt issued to them by email to retrieve a decal. - Lost and Found DPS operates the University's centralized lost and found service.
-Found items are kept for a total of 100 days from the date DPS receives them.
+Found items are kept for a total of 90 days from the date DPS receives them.
 Those wishing to report a lost item may call (213) 740-9759 at UPC or (323) 442-1200 at HSC.
-One may also access the DPS's Lost and Found web tool by using the search engine located at http://dps.usc.edu/services/lost-and-found/.
 Contact Lost and Found if you are unsure about whether an item is lost or stolen.

-LIVESAFE MOBILE APP V LiveSafe
+LIVESAFE MOBILE APP

-LiveSafe, managed by the USC Department of Public Safety and the USC Department of Emergency Planning, is a free app that mobile phone users can use to initiate contact with emergency responders around the University Park, USC Village and Health Sciences campuses.
+LiveSafe, managed by the USC DPS and USC Department of Emergency Planning, is a free app that mobile phone users can use to initiate contact with emergency responders around the University Park, USC Village and Health Sciences campuses.
 Features include:

-- Immediate "push button" calls to either the Department of Public Safety or 9-1-1 for immediate response during an emergency. - Anonymous messaging for reporting suspicious activity, crimes in progress, or any safety concerns. - Location services for friends or family to monitor your progress to a destination.
+- Immediate "push button" calls to either DPS or 9-1-1 for immediate response during an emergency. - Anonymous messaging for reporting suspicious activity, crimes in progress, or any safety concerns.